PaulmannLighting/apis-saltans/hw/ARCHITECTURE.md

 `apis-saltans-hw` is the hardware abstraction crate between coordinator logic and concrete Zigbee network co-processor (NCP) drivers.
-The crate is actor-oriented: callers hold an `NcpHandle`, send internal `Message` commands through the `Ncp` trait, and receive responses through one-shot channels owned by each message.
+The crate is actor-oriented: callers hold an `NcpHandle`, send internal `Message` commands through the `Ncp` trait, and receive actor responses through one-shot channels owned by each message.
+Transmission completion is represented separately by the opaque `HwResponse` future.

 ## Boundaries